THE ROLE IT PLAYS IN THE MANUAL TREATMENT

 Let me reiterate.
 The treatment is either over the therapeutic threshold for soft tissue deformation or it's not.
 Let me put it to you another way; no matter how much sub-threshold treatment you get, you aren't going to see the results you want because it's just that ---- "sub-threshold" ---- below the level of Tissue Deformation required for physiological changes to occur.
 It's sort of like the old cliche; a whole lot of nothing is still nothing.
 It's also why in some cases --- particularly when it comes to Forward Head Posture --- current research is saying that stretches need to be held (that's right, "held") for as long as 20 to 30 minutes (HERE).

 Inflammation was mentioned earlier in this post (Dr. Langevin), and is a big deal.
 As I've shown you, we need A LOCAL INFLAMMATORY RESPONSE in order to get tissue to heal.
 However, too much INFLAMMATION in the body for too long a time and you have a catastrophe on your hands (see INFLAMMATION LEADS TO SCAR TISSUE).
 This is why those of you with CHRONIC PAIN cannot rely on the medical standard of care (PAIN PILLS, NSAIDS, MUSCLE RELAXERS, ANTI-DEPRESSANT medications, and CORTICOSTEROIDS).
-While a short term local Inflammatory reaction is a necessary and vital part of the healing process, A SYSTEMIC INFLAMMATORY problem leads to any number of health problems including LEAKY GUT SYNDROME, AUTOIMMUNITY, a diminished ability to heal, not to mention CHRONIC PAIN.
+While a short term local Inflammatory reaction is a necessary and vital part of the healing process, A SYSTEMIC INFLAMMATORY problem leads to any number of health problems including LEAKY GUT SYNDROME, AUTOIMMUNITY, a diminished ability to heal, as well as CHRONIC PAIN --- sometimes in the form of something called Central Sensitization (HERE)

 As a side note, you need to be aware that your symptoms might change or move after I work on you.
 This; especially true for those of you who have been dealing with the same old thing for who-knows-how-long, is exactly what we are looking for.
 However, the change can sometimes (and understandably) cause people to wonder what's going on (or even to freak out a bit).
 To have a better understanding of what I am talking about here, simply take a look at my post on BULLSEYING.
 Now; let's look at some studies on the relationship between Manual Therapies and Connective Tissue Healing.

 Back in 2003, The Journal of Pathology published a study by Swiss CANCER researchers Ruth Chiquet-Ehrismann and Matthias Chiquet (Tenascins: Regulation and Putative Functions During Pathological Stress) stating that, "Tool assisted treatment produces mechanical deformation that influences extracellular matrix, modulating synthesis of proteoglycans and collagen, apparently influencing connective tissue rehabilitation."
-Although possible, it can be difficult to produce enough "Mechanical Deformation" of the soft tissues using your hands alone.
-And if you are, your hands won't last nearly as long as they otherwise would.
+Although certainly possible, it's much more difficult to produce enough "Mechanical Deformation" of the soft tissues using your hands alone.
+And if you are producing this sort of force, your hands won't last nearly as long as they otherwise would.
 BTW, tenascins are glycoprotiens of the EXTRACELLULAR MATRIX that are found in and around healing tissue.

 In August of 2009, the Scandinavian Journal of Medicine and Science in Sports (From Mechanical Loading to Collagen Synthesis, Structural Changes and Function in Human Tendon) said that, "Load can be used therapeutically to stimulate tissue repair and remodeling in tendon, muscle, cartilage and bone.
 Exercise and manual methods stimulate tissue repair and remodeling in tendon, muscle, cartilage and bone."
 Again, this is essentially WOLFF'S LAW in action -- tissue responds / adapts to mechanical stresses put upon it, whether said stresses are normal or abnormal.
 How do the authors propose remodeling these tissues?
 The "manual methods" cause the Compressive Deformation required to break down fibrotic tissue adhesions, and the EXERCISE / STRETCHING provides the Elastic Deformation to pull the fibrotic tissue apart --- kind of like combing through and untangling a HAIR BALL or UNTETHERING a tied up animal.